 The United States Bourbon industry has experienced incredible growth in the past decade.
 Today, there are many producers and recipes to choose from with a wide range of flavors to taste, all made from at least 51% corn.

 At New Riff, we use full-size, 53-gallon new charred oak barrels, similar to other Bourbon distilleries in the Kentucky industry.
-Our barrels are aged beyond two years—in fact, all New Riff whiskey is aged at least four years—for whiskey maturity.
+Our barrels are aged beyond two years—in fact, all New Riff whiskey is aged for at least four years—for whiskey maturity.
 But behind the age statement, there’s more than meets the eye.

 Kentucky Bourbon Aging Explained

 Under federal standards, Kentucky Bourbon must be aged in new charred oak barrels for aging at no greater than 125 proof (62.5% alcohol-by-volume) during the distillation process and must be made of at least 51% corn.
-Straight Bourbon has to be aged for at least two years.
+Straight Bourbon must be aged for at least two years.
 The distillate – the Bourbon after it has been distilled, but before it has entered the barrel for aging – is clear in color.
 It also only contains the flavor of the grains where it was distilled.

 Multiple distilleries offer unaged whiskey, but many suggest saving your money for the traditional process.
 Save your money because the barrel is where most of the Bourbon flavor comes from.
-What happens when Bourbon is aged in barrels?
+What happens when straight Bourbon is aged in barrels?
 How can a beverage start with one taste, and change into something delicious by sitting in a new oak barrel?

 The majority of distilleries use the famous barrel manufacturer (called a cooperage), Independent Stave Company (ISC).
-At New Riff, we work with ISC as well as Kelvin Cooperage in Louisville to source toasted and charred barrels, including generous amounts of extra fine quality barrels made with extra air-dried oak staves.
+At New Riff, we work with ISC as well as Kelvin Cooperage in Louisville to source toasted and charred oak barrels, including generous amounts of extra fine quality barrels made with extra air-dried oak staves.
 All of our whiskeys utilize a variety of specific barrel types and styles.

 Bourbon goes into the barrel clear in color and flavored from the grain only.
 It gets all of its color, its woody and oaky flavors, as well as overall maturity of flavor, from these types of oak barrels.
 Once the barrels are used for Bourbon they are shipped from the United States to Scotland and many other countries to serve as “used” barrels by other spirits industries.

 From the beginning, New Riff sought to use a wide variety of new charred oak barrels from reputable cooperages, in an ongoing quest to find the best barrels for our whiskey.
-But we started out following the “Keep It Simple, Stupid” approach, and used a very basic, industry-standard barrel, which gave us a baseline to work with after a few years of aging.
-Only after that, can a distiller make wise choices about other barrel techniques.
-Today, we use 100% toasted oak, along with a few barrels using extra-air-drying on the staves.
-This matrix of barrels delivers a complex, comprehensive array of maturation influence upon all our whiskeys.
+But we started out following the “Keep It Simple, Stupid” approach, and used a very basic, industry-standard barrel, which gave us a baseline to work with after a few years of aging Bourbon.

+Just as not all whiskey is bourbon, not every barrel is a bourbon barrel.
 Every oak barrel must be charred on the inside before it can age Bourbon.
 An optional step is toasting, which brings additional layers of flavor.
 There are multiple charring levels, and the level varies depending on the distillery.
 A charred barrel gives Kentucky Bourbon that smoky flavor while adding sweetness and hints of toffee and vanilla notes.